f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--hdri-file=<HDRI file>` (_path_)

-Set the _HDRI_ image that can be used as ambient lighting and skybox.
+Set the _HDRI_ image to use as ambient lighting and skybox.
 Valid file format are `.hdr`, `.exr`, `.png`, `.jpg`, `.pnm`, `.tiff`, `.bmp`.
 If not set, a default is provided.